daniellerch/daniellerch.github.io/stego/aletheia/tool-comparison-en.md

 ### HStego

-As previously discussed in the bitmap section, HStego specializes in concealing data within bitmap and JPEG images.
+As previously discussed, HStego specializes in concealing data within uncompressed and JPEG images.
 It employs some of the most cutting-edge steganography techniques available today and sets a maximum threshold for data concealment to ensure that contemporary steganalysis tools struggle to detect it consistently.

 For this analysis, the data concealment limit hasn't been applied when contrasting HStego with other tools, given that the payload fluctuates.